keyurchd11/DSAProject/README.md

 A system which manages our friends.
 The system keeps record of the people we wish to follow and people who wish to follow us along with the details(like age , city , organization).

-In this system a person A may follow person B, but it does not imply that person B follows person A.
+This system is a bit different from the facebook.
+In this system a person A may follow person B but person B need not follow person A.

 A new user can register and delete his/her account very easily.
 Each user has his/her unique UserID.

-The system recommends friends to both new users, as well as already registered users.
+The system recommends friends to you(makes it easier to search friends).
-We can also search friends quickly.

 ---------------------------------------------------------------------------------------------------------------------------------------
 PROGRAMMING LANGUAGE